Supereeeee/MSDAN/README.md

 · We adopt thop tool to calculate model complexity, see ./basicsr/model_complexity.py

 ## Inference time
-· We tested the time required for the model on multiple benchmark datasets on a 140W fully powered 3060 laptop.
+· We test the inference time on multiple benchmark datasets on a 140W fully powered 3060 laptop.

 · You can run ./inference/inference_EFEN.py on your decive.